DroidDevs/trip-planner/README.md

     * [ ] Places will be generated from Google Places API
       * [ ] Fooad and drink - places with type "bakery", "cafe", "restaurant" which are located near the target destination
       * [ ] Things to do - places with type "aquarium", "park", "spa", "stadium", "point_of_interest", etc. This could be separated into several groups(!)
-* [ ] App will generate friends list for each destination who live close to that location
+* [ ] App will generate friends list for each destination who live close to that location - Facebook API
-   * [ ] This will be done using Facebook API
 * [ ] App will show "saved places" per each destination
     * [ ] Ability to see a list of "saved places"
     * [ ] Ability to add/remove suggested place to/from "saved places" list.